-I recommend saving your money and purchasing an ordinary JR Pass.
-Green class provides slightly more space, however ordinary class has plenty of space and is just as immaculate.
+I recommend purchasing an ordinary JR Pass.
+Green class provides slightly more space and priority bookings; however, ordinary class has plenty of space and is just as immaculate.

 Book in Advance

-If you can I recommend staying in a Ryokan to get an authentic Japanese experience.
-If you are travelling solo this may be a little harder; as most Ryokans require a minimum of 2 guests to make a booking.
+Staying in a Ryokan will give you a traditional Japanese living experience.
+If you are travelling solo this may be a little harder, as most Ryokans require a minimum of 2 guests to make a booking.

 Wifi and Sim Cards